 Estimated time: 1 minute

-Search engines no longer tolerate unsecure websites and will rank them lower.
+Search engines no longer tolerate unsecured websites and will rank them lower.
 Make sure you make your blog secure by enabling SSL within SiteGround in 3 easy steps:

-- Select ‘Let’s Encrypt’ from the Select SSL dropdown field and click on Get
+- Select ‘Let’s Encrypt’ from the Select SSL dropdown field.

 - Under Manage SSL, you should now see a record created with a status of Active.
 Click on the Action button and select ‘Enforce HTTPS’.